nathanielward/nathanielward.github.io/_posts/2026-03-10-inputs-instructions.md

 An inbox full of updates tells you what’s happening — not what matters, not what’s required of you, not what should happen today.
 Figuring that out is its own work, layered on top of the actual work.

 The fix I’ve landed on: one list, maintained separately from the project tools my team uses.
-Not a replacement for those tools, but a filter.
+A filter that sits on top of the existing tools.

 I treat the notifications as inputs.
 When something actually requires action, I pull it out and add it to the list, alongside everything else competing for my time.
 Then I decide what to work on next.